Namibian Air Force: Other establishments and units

-The primary training institute in the Air Force is the School of Air Power Studies (SOAPS) under the Command of Group Captain Hosea Ndjibu.
+The primary training institute in the Air Force is the School of Air Power Studies (SOAPS).
 The SOAPS is composed of three centres.

-Ranks, Insignia, Uniforms & Proficiency Badges
+Ranks and insignia

-The Air Force from inception used Army styled ranks and insignia.
-This however changed in April 2010 when the new system based on stripes was introduced and ranks changed to commonwealth system.
+The Air Force used Army-styled ranks and insignia from inception.
+This however changed in April 2010 when the new system based on stripes was introduced and ranks changed to the Commonwealth system.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.